Try adjusting your search terms

 Yes, Stonehill welcomes comments and concerns regarding its business practices, confidentiality measures, and resource use.
 You can call their Compliance Hotline at 563.557.7181 x1299 to voice any concerns.

 The current CEO of Stonehill Communities is Peggy Stockel.
-She emphasizes the importance of providing exceptional services to residents and supporting staff in their roles.
+She became CEO in 2023.

-Stonehill Communities is located in Dubuque, Iowa.
-It serves the local community as well as surrounding areas, making it accessible for many families seeking senior care.
+Stonehill Communities is located on Windsor Avenue in the Historic North End of Dubuque, Iowa.
+It serves the Dubuque community as well as surrounding areas.

-Stonehill Communities builds upon the historical ministry started by the Sisters of St. Francis.
+Stonehill Communities builds upon the historical ministry started by the Sisters of St. Francis when they came to Dubuque in 1878.
 This legacy shapes the values and mission of the organization today.
+Stonehill Communities was founded in 1978.

-The services provided at Stonehill Communities are guided by values of hospitality, reverence, stewardship, and compassion.
-These values form the foundation of their commitment to serving older adults.
+The services provided at Stonehill Communities are guided by the Franciscan values of hospitality, reverence, stewardship, and compassion.

 The core values of Stonehill Communities include Compassion, Hospitality, Stewardship, and Reverence.
 Each value plays a crucial role in shaping the community’s culture and the quality of care they provide.

 Hospitality at Stonehill Communities refers to the warm and gracious welcome extended to everyone.
-They strive to create a friendly environment where all individuals feel valued and included.
+They strive to create a friendly environment where all individuals feel valued, respected, and at home.

 Stewardship at Stonehill Communities involves taking responsibility for financial, human, and environmental resources.
 They manage their finances with integrity and recognize the unique talents of each person, ensuring a sustainable and supportive environment.